-A.) West Neighborhood Center Plan Concept Site Plan #1- PUD Plan Concept Site Plan #2- Rezoning Plan, with mixed use area (a/k/a Alternate "A") Concept Site Plan #3- Rezoning Plan, no mixed use area (a/k/a Alternate "B") Preserves existing commercial development All 3 options preserve the existing commerc around the former St. Charles Mal Mixed use area is organized around a "Main Street" environment oriented north-south through the site, with mixed-use on both sides of the street In the options with a mixed-use component, the mixed use area is oriented east-west, on the north side of the existing shopping center drive, separating the outlot commercial buildings from the standalone residential buildings.
-In all 3 options, the Prairie Street frontage and int Ashford Apartments is shown as multi-fam No mixed use area provided.
+A.) West Neighborhood Center Plan Concept Site Plan #1- PUD Plan Concept Site Plan #2- Rezoning Plan, with mixed use area (a/k/a Alternate "A") Concept Site Plan #3- Rezoning Plan, no mixed use area (a/k/a Alternate "B") Preserves existing commercial development All 3 options preserve the existing commerce around the former St. Charles Ma In the options with a mixed-use component, the mixed use area is oriented east-west, on the north side of the existing shopping center drive, separating the outlot commercial buildings from the standalone residential buildings.
+In all 3 options, the Prairie Street frontage and in Ashford Apartments is shown as multi-fan Mixed use area is organized around a "Main Street" environment oriented north-south through the site, with mixed-use on both sides of the street No mixed use area provided.
 Prairie St. frontage and area adjacent to Ashford Apartments is shown as Office/Service Density and housing types mindful of market viability, reflecting need for more aging and affluent households.
 All housing units have covered parking and elevators, which are amenities that appeal to aging and affluent households.
 70% of the housing units have uncovered parking, exterior entrances, no elevators - less likely to attract aging households.
 All housing units have uncovered parking, exterior entrances, no elevators - less likely to attract aging households.
-Both residential and commercial areas should feature attractive pedestrian environments More information is needed; however, a gridded street system provides opportunities to create an attractive pedestrian environment. an attractive pedestrian ge separations between g fields, and the lack of Appropriate transition to The plans with mixed-use provide compatible land uses to adjacent development.
-Residential buildings directly adjacent to existing retail buildings. surrounding neighborhoods The primary connection to the surrounding residential neighborhood is at Prairie St. Each plan has connections at existing driveways to Prairie St. The Prairie St. frontage is not utilized as a site-organizing feature or a main entrance point.
+Both residential and commercial areas should feature attractive pedestrian environments More information is needed; however, a gridded street system provides opportunities to create an attractive to create an attractive. and parking lots is less an attractive pedestrian ge separations between g fields, and the lack of open spaces.
+Appropriate transition to Residential buildings directly adjacent to existing retail buildings. surrounding neighborhoods The primary connection to the surrounding residential neighborhood is a Prairie St. Each plan has connections at existing driveways to Prairie St. The Prairie St. frontage is not utilized as a site-organizing feature or a manner entrance point.
 Be sensitive to differences in building height to avoid harsh transitions 4 story mixed use buildings are located adjacent to one-story outlot commercial and big box buildings (Jewel and Binny's) 3 story multi-family buildings are located next to 2 and 3 story residential developments (Ashford and Prairie Pointe) 3 story multi-family blgs. next to one-story outlot commercial & big box buildings (Jewel, Binny's), and 2- 3 story residential (Ashford and Prairie Pt)